brill-software/brill_server/README.md

 # Brill Server

 The Brill Server is part of the Brill Framework.
-The Brill Server is a Spring Boot application written in Java, that runs on s Server.
+The Brill Server is a Spring Boot application written in Java, that runs on server machine.
 The Brill Server communications with Brill Clients using the Brill Middleware.